synchronizing/mitm/README.md

 import logging

 config = Config(log_level=logging.DEBUG)
-mitm = MITM(config)
-mitm.start()
+MITM.start(config)
 ```

 `mitm` becomes more useful when you either inherit and extend `mitm.MITM`, or utilize the built-in middleware system.

 ### Inheriting

 For more complex modifications to `mitm` you can inherit from `mitm.MITM` to modify the default behavior of how the proxy works.
 Things like modifying the default TLS configuration, modifying connection behavior, or even changing client behavior can be done.

 ### Middleware